-As prescribed in 516.203-4(a), insert the following clause: ECONOMIC PRICE ADJUSTMENT-SPECIAL ORDER PROGRAM CONTRACTS (AUG 2010)
+As prescribed in 516.203-4(a), insert the following clause:

+ECONOMIC PRICE ADJUSTMENT-SPECIAL ORDER PROGRAM CONTRACTS (AUG 2010)

-(a) "Producer Price Index" (PPI), as used in this clause, means the originally released index, not seasonally adjusted, published by the Bureau of Labor Statistics, U.S. Department of Labor (Labor) for product code found under Table adjusted once during each 12-month period upward or downward.
+(a) "Producer Price Index" (PPI), as used in this clause, means the originally released index, not seasonally adjusted, published by the Bureau of Labor Statistics, U.S. Department of Labor (Labor) for product code found under Table

+(b) During the term of the contract, the award price may be adjusted once during each 12-month period upward or downward.
 However, if an upward adjustment, a maximum of percent shall apply.
 Any price adjustment for the product code shall be based upon the percentage change in the PPI released in the month prior to the initial month of the contract period specified in the solicitation for sealed bidding or the month prior to award in negotiation (the base index) and the PPI released 12 months later (the updated index).
 The formula for determining the Adjusted Contract Price (ACP) applicable to shipments for the balance of the contract period is-